 The Acura ILX cab is spacious for the driver and front passenger, but cramped for those in the rear.
 Standard equipment is plentiful and includes a sunroof, heated sports seats with power adjustments for the driver, and dual-zone automatic climate control.
 However, the control panel design looks outdated compared to the sleek screens that adorn the A-Class line.
 Although its interior luggage space isn’t nearly as useful as in the Civic, the ILX has a large boot that starts with a subcompact sedan classification.

 Surprisingly, the touch-sensitive infotainment system is not standard on the base model, but the Premium, Technology, and A-Spec models come with an 8.0-inch device with Apple CarPlay and Android Auto capabilities.
 Although Acura’s dual-screen settings can be controlled using physical buttons and buttons, the system’s outdated graphics and lack of intuitive menus make it obsolete compared to more modern rivals.
+The TrackTech fasteners are perhaps the most important component of any engine.

 2021 Acura ILX Engine